SoftInstigate/restheart-website/docs/roadmap.md

 RESTHeart can be started without a configuration file, this applies the default configuration

-### Imrpoved override of configuration options via env paramenters
+### Improved override of configuration options via env paramenters

 The env variable `RHO` allows to override all configuration options, until v6.1 this was limited to scalar options.